1948 United States Senate election in Nebraska

 The 1948 United States Senate election in Nebraska took place on November 2, 1948.
-Senate Majority Whip Kenneth S. Wherry was re-elected to a second term, defeating former Representative Terry Carpenter.
-He won by a larger margin than 1942, due to the absence of a third party candidate.
+Incumbent Republican Senator Kenneth S. Wherry, who served as the Senate Majority Whip, ran for re-election to a second term.
+Wherry was challenged by former Congressman Terry Carpenter, the Democratic nominee.
+Despite significant Democratic gains nationwide, Wherry won re-election by a wide margin, defeating Carpenter with 57% of the vote.
 Wherry overperformed Republican presidential candidate Thomas Dewey by 2.55%, who won the state with 54.15% in the presidential election.